hason8193/Spam_Detection/README.md

-# Using Multinomial Naive Bayes Classification to classify whether a message is a spam or not
+# Using Multinomial Naive Bayes Classifier to classify whether a message is a spam or not